sravsk/knowhow-cms/README.md

   }
 };

-> To use a local elasticsearch cluster, download Elasticsearch and Logstash from elastic.co.
-Download the JDBC driver for MySQL.
+> To use a local elasticsearch cluster, download Elasticsearch.
 Run bin/elasticsearch.

-In the logstash.conf config file in the root directory, enter the path to your downloaded jdbc driver library.

-Run bin/logstash -f logstash.conf

 ## Requirements